woods college of advancing studies

 St. Mary's Hall is the residence for the Jesuit faculty of Boston College.

-Stokes Hall, opening in Fall 2012, will house the University's humanities departments, the College of Arts & Sciences, Academic Advising Center, First Year Experience, as well as 36 classrooms, a commons area, coffee shop, conference rooms, an outdoor garden and plaza.
+Stokes Hall, opened in Fall 2012, houses the University's humanities departments including History, Theology and Philosophy, the College of Arts & Sciences Academic Advising Center and Honors Program office, First Year Experience, as well as 36 classrooms, a commons area, coffee shop, conference rooms, an outdoor garden and plaza.

 Yawkey Athletic Center provides football sport facilities as well as athletic learning support services.